godotengine/godot-docs/getting_started/scripting/gdscript/static_typing.rst

    warning system project settings

-You can find a list of warnings for the active GDScript file in the script editor’s status bar.
+You can find a list of warnings for the active GDScript file in the script editor's status bar.
 The example below has 3 warnings:

 .. figure:: ./img/typed_gdscript_warning_example.png
    :alt: warning system example